rbong/gimptools/README.md

 ## usage

-Move the .py files to your ~/.gimp\*/plug-ins/ directory, then invoke them with
+Move the .py files to your ~/.config/GIMP/*/plug-ins/ directory and remove ~/.config/GIMP/*/pluginrc, then invoke them with

 ```
 gimp -i -b '(command args)' -b '(gimp-quit 0)'